pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 in favor of newer ones.
 We recommend people update their code as quickly as possible to the newest APIs, and this article contains some tips for doing so.

+> Important: Before following this migration guide be sure you have fully migrated to the newest tools of version 1.5.
+See <doc:MigratingTo1.4> and <doc:MigratingTo1.5> for more information.

 > Note: The following migration guide assumes you are targeting iOS 17, macOS 14, tvOS 17, watchOS 10 or higher, but the tools do work for older platforms too.
 See the dedicated
 <doc:ObservationBackport> article for more information on how to use the new observation tools if